DaveAppleton/SendTokens/readme.md

 Specifications
 ==============

-0. Slurp incoming Transfers of HGT to HelloGold MultiSig into list for Hariths' checking (in CSV format) with Ether paid for dem HGT
+0. Created and used at HelloGold for medium sized token transfers

 1. Scans a list of <address><ether value> in CSV file and splits into <addresses> & contracts
 2. Estimate Gas for contracts